Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Take a Listing of Unsorted Data from the Dictionary Object.

-2. Define two Array Variables: One for Keys and another for Item Values (if Items are Objects then the second declaration must be for an Object of the Item’s Type).
+2. Define two Array Variables: One for Keys and another for Item Values (if Items are Objects, then the second declaration must be for an Object of the Item’s Type).

 3. Read Dictionary Keys and Item Values and load them into separate Arrays.

-4. Pass the Arrays to the Sort-Routines as ByRef Parameters.
+4. Pass the Arrays to the Sort Routines as ByRef Parameters.

 5. Remove the existing Dictionary Object and instantiate it as a new dictionary Object, with the same name.

-6. Read the Sorted Keys and Items from Array and Add them to the new Dictionary Object.
+6. Read the Sorted Keys and Items from the Array and Add them to the new Dictionary Object.

 7. Take the listing of sorted data from the recreated Dictionary Object.